lcbc-epfl/data_management/doc/good_practices.rst

 * **Write Data Management Plans for your projects.**

     This is particularly important when writing research project proposals.
 We provide several templates and tools in the reference section to help you write a DMP.

+* **Check a few example on how other people do it.**

+	We have collected a list of examples in the references on how code or simulation data can be published.
+Check them out to see how other labs round the world share simulation data or code pertinent to analysis of this data.
+	(ref:`references`.)

 .. _zenodo: https://zenodo.org/
 .. _The Journal of Physical and Chemical Reference Data: https://aip.scitation.org/journal/jpr